tinamayswinkels/7-day-coding/_docs/a-7-Day-Challenge/day-2---hello-css.md

      padding: 0;
    }
    ~~~
-3. Give the body element some padding and a background color<br>&nbsp;
+3. Give the body element some padding and a background color

    ~~~
    body {